RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

 - The plugin only supports On & Off functionallity and basic monitoring of the device's relay status.
 - P100 plugs must be configured first via the Tapo app, once configured the username, password and IP address assigned to each plug are used to configure the plug devices into Domoticz.
-- Depends upon the Python module plugp100.
+- Depends upon the Python library plugp100.
 - Requires Python versions 3.8 and above.

 ### Features